Skip to main content

 As well as involving public partners in research projects, we manage two networks where we share information about research that is taking place.
 They have in person and online meetings where they can give us feedback and share information about the projects they are involved with.

-The Public Partners Advisory Network known as the ‘PAN’ for short, invites people involved in different projects across the nine different NIHR School for Public Health Research partnerships to connect with each other.
-It is an opportunity to find out what is happening across the school and to support each other.
-The network also provides opportunities and resources for learning, consultation, and co-production at a strategic level across SPHR.
+It is also an opportunity to find out what is happening across the school and to support each other.
+The network provides opportunities and resources for learning, consultation, and co-production at a strategic level across SPHR.

 Public partner and contributor Margaret Ogden tells us about her experiences of being part of the SPHR Public Partners Network in the poem.